 supportedFeatures shall be set to a string value of “0” indicating no support for group message delivery over NIDD, NIDD notifications over Websocket, testing of NIDD notifications or MT_NIDD_modification_cancellation.

-msisdn, requestTestNotification, websockNotifConfig and niddDownlinkDataTransfers are not supported by the present document and shall not be included.
+msisdn, requestTestNotification, websockNotifConfig and niddDownlinkDataTransfers are not supported by the present document and shall not be included.When NIDD configuration request is sent, IN-CSE shall set niddConfigStatus to ‘INITIATED’.

 Step 4: Process NIDD Configuration Request

 The SCEF processes the request.